 The content on Televisual.com is open access and directly linked to and compliments the magazine brand.
 Where Televisual magazine plays to the strength of a Quarterly thoughtful read lead by benchmark reports and surveys, the Televisual website leads with daily news from across the UK production sector with the addition of features and video content.

-Two-thirds (65%) of our magazine readers working in senior roles in UK television, film, commercials production companies and broadcasters.
+Two-thirds (65%) of Televisual’s readers work in senior roles in UK television, film, commercials production companies and broadcasters.
 Typical job titles include CEOs, Managing Directors, Heads of Production, Directors of Resource, Creative Directors, Executive Producers, Producers and Directors.
 This includes many smaller businesses as well as near on universal engagement with all of the main production houses.

 A further fifth (20%) have executive and management roles or are senior operators and senior technical staff within the immediate supply chain including film and television studios, outside broadcast, camera rental, post production, VFX and animation.
 Typical job titles include Managing Directors, Heads of Department, CTOs and a broad range of senior creative and operational roles.
 Almost all of these businesses contribute to Televisual content whether in print and online and engage with us on a very regular basis.

 The remaining sixth (15%) represent a more diverse cross-section with the majority being leading freelancers (without a company umbrella) – typically production executives, directors, DoPs, editors – or working in ad agency or in-house production.